theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

 .. _0xa123000a:

-  0xa123000a: (Bad tree)
+  0xa123000a: Bad tree

   This error means that the executor detected an error in the structure of the syntax tree.

 .. _0xa123000b:

-  0xa123000b: (Invalid entry)
+  0xa123000b: Invalid entry

   This error means that the executor has detected an invalid symbol table entry.
 This error usually occurs if there is a non-ASCII character present in the symbol table, and the executor was not the one who inserted the value into the symbol table in the first place.
 To fix this, try:

-  - Work out which character(s) in the symbol table are invalid
+  - Work out which characters in the symbol table are invalid
   - Try to replace those characters with their ASCII equivalents, as well as work out where/why they were added in teh first place

 .. _0xa122000c:

-  0xa122000c: (Function identifier is protected)
+  0xa122000c: Function identifier is protected

   This error means that the parser or executor detected a protected function identifier in the symbol table at the specified line.
 This happens if a device is declared in the local scope, for example.
 To fix this, try: